-Gold Laser Corydoras (Corydoras aeneus) Fish Species Profile & Care Guide
+Gold Laser Corydoras (Corydoras aeneus) Species Profile & Care Guide

 The Gold Laser Cory is a relatively newfound species relatively scarce in the aquarium hobby; however, they are in high demand due to its colouration.
 It is a very animated, distinctively marked schooling fish that is perfect for the nano, community or planted aquarium.

 Gold Laser Corys are very popular in the aquarium hobby due to their hardiness, easy-going nature, and ability to clean up the tanks' bottom.